petersenpeter/CellExplorer/docs/index.md

 ## Getting started
 [Download](https://github.com/petersenpeter/Cell-Explorer/archive/master.zip) or [clone](x-github-client://openRepo/https://github.com/petersenpeter/Cell-Explorer) the repository and add it to your Matlab setpath.
 Cloning is strongly recommended.

-The pipeline uses CCGHeart.c. to calculate the CCGs.
+The pipeline uses `CCGHeart.c`. to calculate the CCGs.
 Compiled versions are included for Windows and Mac.
 If you are using Linux you have to compile the script.
-In Matlab, go to Cell-Explorer/calc_CellMetrics/CCG/ and run this line:
+In Matlab, go to `Cell-Explorer/calc_CellMetrics/CCG/` and run this line:

 `mex -O CCGHeart.c`